| ||Format||Pages||Price|| |

-The Marsh Funnel Viscosity has been widely used in drilling soil and rock for water wells, oil, gas, soil stabilization, and the application of hydraulic barriers.
+5.5 The Marsh Funnel Viscosity has been widely used in drilling soil and rock for water wells and oil, gas, soil stabilization, foundation drilling, and hydraulic barrier applications.

-Inert suspended solids such as fine sands and additives affect the viscosity of slurries.
-This test may be used to determine the relative effects of this and other such materials on the viscosity of a slurry.
+5.6 Inert suspended solids (such as fine sands, clays, and cement) and additives affect the viscosity of slurries.
+This test may be used to determine the relative effects of these and other such materials on the viscosity of a slurry.

-Note 2—The quality of the result produced by this standard is dependent on the competence of the personnel performing it, and the suitability of the equipment and facilities used.
-Agencies that meet the criteria of Practice D3740 are generally considered capable of competent and objective testing, sampling/inspection/etc. Users of this standard are cautioned that compliance with Practice D3740 does not in itself assure reliable results.
-Reliable results depend on many factors; Practice D3740 provides a means of evaluating some of those factors.
+Note 2: The quality of the result produced by this standard is dependent on the competence of the personnel performing it, and the suitability of the equipment and facilities used.
+Agencies that meet the criteria of Practice are generally considered capable of competent and objective testing, sampling/inspection/etc. Users of this standard are cautioned that compliance with Practice does not in itself assure reliable results.
+Reliable results depend on many factors; Practice provides a means of evaluating some of those factors.

-1.1 This test method provides an indirect measurement of the viscosity of clay slurries using a funnel (Marsh Funnel) and a graduated cup of specific dimensions.
-This test method provides a practical indicator of the viscosity on a routine basis.
-This test method has been modified from the API Recommended Practice 13B-2.
+1.1 This test method provides an indirect measurement of the viscosity of construction slurries using a funnel (Marsh Funnel) and a graduated cup with specific volume marks.
+This test method provides an indicator of the viscosity on a routine basis.
+This test method has been modified from the API Recommended Practice 13B-1.

-1.3 This test can be performed in the laboratory, or used in the field to assess the apparent viscosity of a clay slurry for quality control purposes.
-The most commonly used slurry is a bentonite clay slurry.
+1.3 This test can be performed in the laboratory or in the field to assess the Marsh Funnel Viscosity of a slurry for quality control purposes.

-1.4 The values stated in either SI units or inch-pound units [given in brackets] are to be regarded separately as standard.
+1.4 Units—The values stated in either SI units or inch-pound units are to be regarded separately as standard.
 The values stated in each system may not be exact equivalents; therefore, each system shall be used independently of the other.
-Combining values from the two systems may result in non-conformance with the standard.
+Combining values from the two systems may result in nonconformance with the standard.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.